Ruth Lawlor

 Books in Chinese

 Peidong Sun.
 2013.
-Fashion and Politics: Everyday Clothing Choices in Guangdong during the Cultural Revolution(Beijing: People’s Publishing House).
+Fashion and Politics: Everyday Clothing Practices in Guangdong during the Cultural Revolution(Beijing: People’s Publishing House).

 Peidong Sun.
 2012; 2013.
 Who Will Marry My Daughter?
 The Parental Matchmaking Corner in Shanghai’s People’s Square(Beijing: Chinese Social Sciences Press).